stijnvanhoey/2018-pandas-documentation-sprint-Ghent/index.md

 On **March 10th**, the Pandas community is organizing a [worldwide documentation sprint](https://python-sprints.github.io/pandas/)

-A Ghent event will be held at the *Atelier*, the headquarters of [@MichielStock](https://github.com/MichielStock).
+A Ghent event will be held at the *Atelier*, the headquarters of Francis and [@MichielStock](https://github.com/MichielStock).
 The specific address will be distributed to the attendees.
 We'll start at **10h** and we'll continue till around 16h.
 Afterwards, we have some time for boardgames as well ;-)

 Please sign up for the sprint.
 Seats are limited to 15 attendees!